betrusted-io/xous-book/src/ch10-00-swap-overview.md

 Regions marked as `inis` are copied into encrypted swap on boot.
 The kernel page table state starts out with the correct `R`/`W`/`X`/`U` values, but `V` is not set, and `P` is set.
 Entries are created in the SPT to inform the tracker where to find the pages.

-An kernel argument of type `swap` is provided, which is a base and bounds to the SPT/SMT region.
+A kernel argument of type `swap` is provided, which is a base and bounds to the SPT/SMT region.
 This is meant to be passed to the `swapper` process when it registers to the kernel.

 The image creation routine and kernel arguments need to be extended to support `inis` regions located in off-chip SPI FLASH.
 The off-chip data is not encrypted, but it is signature checked with a dedicated signature block.
 Note that the off-chip SPI FLASH does not need to be memory mapped: the loader may read the memory through a register interface.